vovkatom/perfect-task/README.md

 ## About

-Task Pro is an application that helps you organize your work and save time.
-With Task Pro, you'll never forget important tasks again.
+Perfect Task is an application that helps you organize your work and save time.
+With Perfect Task, you'll never forget important tasks again.

 After a quick registration and login (you can also log in using Google), you're
 in: you can create your first board and enjoy the app.
 Manage several projects